A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Rupert M.

-I'm 26 and from the UK, on a 2 year sponsored visa in Melbourne having transferred from the London office.
-I've lived in this shared house ever since I moved, with the same five people; we get on really well, even during a lockdown.
-I'm holding in my hands my running shoes.
-For a short time every day, I get to forget about everything else going on in the world and just run.
+I’m 26 and from the UK, here in Melbourne on a two-year sponsored visa after transferring from the London office.
+Since moving, I’ve lived in a shared house with the same five people — we get on really well, even during lockdown.

 Caz A.

-I’m 55 tomorrow (12 May) I live alone.
-I started my own business in December 2019 and was just getting started when iso came in so no income at the moment.
+I’m turning 55 tomorrow (12 May) and live alone.
+I started my own business in December 2019 and was just getting going when isolation hit, so I have no income at the moment.

-My three-legged rescue Doberman Nelly is the item that has truly saved me at this time, oh and vodka.
+My three-legged rescue Doberman, Nelly, has truly saved me during this time — oh, and vodka, too.

 Annabelle D.